Amarjeet Sohi: Background

+Arrest and detention

 In April 1988, Sohi returned to India to study with Punjabi playwright and reformer Gursharan Singh and to visit family in Punjab.
 He soon joined an activist group advocating land reform in Bihar, one of India's poorest states.
 That November, Sohi went to a village in Bihar to organize a local protest, but was arrested on November 15, the night before when police raided the village.
 Sohi believed he was arrested due to his Sikh and Canadian background, which was linked with terrorism.

 Immediately after his arrest, Sohi was taken to a local police station, where he was interrogated and tortured for the next week with repeated beatings, sleep deprivation and threats against his family.
 When he told his story to a district magistrate who had arrived to question him, she believed him and stopped the interrogations, permitting him to present his case in court though he was denied legal counsel.
 As Sohi had kept his Indian citizenship, he was denied access to Canadian diplomatic officers and held under India's Terrorist and Disruptive Activities (Prevention) Act (TADA).
 An anti-terrorism law passed as a result of the Punjab insurgency, it allowed suspects to be detained for up to two years without being charged.
 State authorities falsely accused Sohi of being a trained Khalistan fundamentalist who had arrived in Bihar to train Naxalite insurgents, claiming that his arrest established the presence of an international terrorist network and that he had been arrested in possession of a gun and ammunition supplied by Pakistan; the state director general of police issued a statement to The Hindu to that effect.

 After his court appearance, Sohi was transferred to Gaya Central Prison in the city of Gaya, where he was kept in solitary confinement for the next 18 months.
 He was placed in a cell with a small window and no bed, and slept on a single blanket on the floor.
 "The food was horrible.
 A couple of chapatis in the morning.
 Some lentil stew in the evening with a couple of rotis.
 No vegetables or any meat."
 After four months, his father and brother were allowed to visit.
 Sohi managed to maintain his reason by making friends with the prison guards, and got a message out to the local newspapers through one of them, announcing he was going on a hunger strike for better food and library privileges.
 After a week on strike, Sohi's family were permitted to send him money, which he used to buy food from outside the prison.
 He was also allowed to use the prison library, which he credited for "[keeping him] alive" in prison.